ehrenbrav/nestcamDIY/README.md

 ### 4.6 Put the Electronics Back Inside the Enclosure

 Place the electronics back inside the enclosure.

-- Put a small piece of Velcro on the back of the control board and secure it to the inside of the enclosure as well.
-- If using solar or battery power, fully charge the UPS battery first so you have time to set everything up.

 ### 4.7 Reconnect the Ribbon Cable